joshdchang/transcript-to-images/README.md

 This program takes a AWS Transcribe JSON file as input, splits it into chunks, and generates images using [Craiyon](https://www.craiyon.com/).

 To try it out:
-- Add your transcription to the `/transcriptions` directory or use the example one (`jfk.json`)
+- Add your transcription to the `/transcriptions` directory or use the demo one (`jfk.json`)
-- Open `index.js` and change the `inputPath` and `outputPath` variables to match the transcipt you are using
+- Open `index.js` and change the `inputPath` and `outputPath` variables to match the transcipt you are using or leave as is for the demo
 - Run `npm install`
 - Run `npm run start`